yostane/learning-ai/docs/src/services/README.md

 For basic APIs exchange with LibreChat, you can use simple HTTP requests.
 You can use the `/api/v1/chat/completions` endpoint to send a request to the API and receive a response.

+### Usage

+### Structured Outputs (Json Mode)
+Json mode is a feature that allows you to send structured data to the model.
+It is useful for working with structured data, such as JSON objects, and for interacting with models that require structured input.

+To use Json mode, you need to specify the input format as JSON in the prompt.
+You can do this by adding the following line to the beginning of your prompt:

+### Function calling (langchain4j)
+Function calling is a feature that allows you to call functions from other services.
+It is useful for working with functions, such as APIs, and for interacting with models that require function calls.

+To use function calling, you need to specify the function name and arguments in the prompt.

+### 🧪 Exercises

+#### Exercice 1 : Request an LLM with Json mode by using the Langchain4j or JS lanchchain  library

+#### Exercice 2 : Request an LLM with function calling by using the Langchain4j or JS lanchchain  library

 ## CloudAI with GCP
 GCP is a suite of cloud computing services provided by Google.
 It includes a wide range of tools and services for building and consuming LLMs, such as Vertex AI, Google Colab, and ML Flow.